Nevil Shute: Literary career

 Shute's first novel, Stephen Morris, was written in 1923, but not published until 1961 (with its 1924 sequel, Pilotage).

 His first published novel was Marazan, which came out in 1926.
 After that he averaged one novel every two years until the 1950s, with the exception of a six-year hiatus while he was establishing his own aircraft construction company, Airspeed Ltd. Sales of his books grew slowly with each novel, but he became much better known after the publication of his third to last book, On the Beach, in 1957.

 Shute's novels are written in a simple, highly readable style, with clearly delineated plot lines.
 Many of the stories are introduced by a narrator who is not a character in the story.
-The most common theme in Shute's novels is the dignity of work, spanning all classes, whether a Spanish bar hostess in the Balkans (Ruined City) or a brilliant but unworldly boffin (No Highway).
+The most common theme in Shute's novels is the dignity of work, spanning all classes, whether a Corsican bar hostess in the Balkans (Ruined City) or a brilliant but unworldly boffin (No Highway).
 His novels are in three main clusters: early pre-war flying adventures; Second World War tales; and stories set in Australia.

 Another recurrent theme is the bridging of social barriers such as class (Lonely Road and Landfall), race (The Chequer Board), or religion (Round the Bend).
 The Australian novels are individual hymns to that country, with subtle disparagement of the mores of the United States (Beyond the Black Stump) and overt antipathy towards the post-World War II socialist government of Shute's native Britain (The Far Country and In the Wet).

 Aviation and engineering provide the backdrop for many of Shute's novels.
 He identified how engineering, science, and design could improve human life and more than once used the anonymous epigram, "It has been said an engineer is a man who can do for ten shillings what any fool can do for a pound."